Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

-After going 0-for-3 in his last game, Eloy Jimenez and the Chicago White Sox take on the Detroit Tigers (who will start Tarik Skubal) at 2:10 PM ET on Sunday.
+The Chicago White Sox, including Eloy Jimenez (.351 slugging percentage in past 10 games, including no homers), battle starter Reese Olson and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Tigers.
+He had a hitless showing in his most recent game (0-for-5) against the Royals.

 Eloy Jiménez Game Info & Props vs. the Tigers